YingLiu4203/old-dev-blog/_posts/2017-09-12-Angular-NgModule-DI-Routing.note.md

 ---

 # 1. Introduction

 NgModules consolidate components, directives, and pipes into cohesive blocks of functionality such as a feature area, a business domain, a workflow or a collection of related utilities.

 An NgModule is a class decorated with `@NgModule` metadata that has the following data:
 * Declare which components, directives, and pipes belong to the module.
 * Make some those classes public so that other component templates can use them.
 * Import other modules used by this module.
-* Provide services that any application can use.
+* Provide services that any module can use.

+[This Angular Modules Blog](https://blog.angularindepth.com/avoiding-common-confusions-with-modules-in-angular-ada070e6891f) provides an in-depth explanation of how modules work.

 # 2. Root Module and Bootstrap

 Every Angular app has at least a root module that bootstraps the application.
 By convention, the root module is called `AppModule` defined in `app.module.ts`.
 Every browser app needs the `BrowserModule` that registers service providers and directives such as `NgIf` and `NgFor`.

 The root module's `bootstrap` defines the bootstrap component that will placed inside `index.html`.

 Angular offers a variety of bootstraping options targeting multiple platforms.
 There are two options targeting the browser.
 The first is the *dynamice* option that compiles just-in-time (JIT): `platformBrowserDynamic().bootstrapModule(AppModule)`.
 The *static* option compiles ahead-of-time (AOT) that produces a collection of class factories.
 One is the `AppModuleNgFactory` that is generated from `AppModule` and is used to bootstrap the app: `platformBrowser().bootstrapModuleFactory(AppModuleNgFactory)`.
 In dynamic option, the `AppModuleNgFactory` is created on the fly in the memory of browser.
 The above boostrap code in `main.ts` doesn't change for both the dynamic and static options.

+## 2.1.
+Entry Components

 Entry components are not loaded declaratively via its selector.
+These components include the dynamically created components or those used in material design's `MatDialog`.
 The root component and components in route defintions are entry components.
 Angular adds components in `NgModule.bootstrap` list and route definitions to the `entryComponent` list.

 # 3. Feature Modules
 A feature module is imported by other module to provide exported components, directives or pipes .
 The basic directives such as `NgIf` and `NgFor` are defined in `CommonModule` that should be imported into a module.